-To connect your cameras to Livestream Studio, you must have a supported capture device (unless you are using a webcam), a video cable that is compatible with your camera (HD-SDI cable, HDMI cable, etc.), and any necessary cables to connect your capture device to your PC.
+To connect your cameras to Livestream Studio, you must have a supported capture device (unless you are using a webcam), a video cable that is compatible with your camera (HD-SDI cable, HDMI cable, etc.), and any necessary cables to connect your capture device to your computer.

 Livestream Studio should recognize any USB webcam once its drivers are installed.
-Typically Windows will download and install the USB camera's drivers automatically once you connect the camera to a USB port on the PC.
+Typically Windows will download and install the USB camera's drivers automatically once you connect the camera to a USB port on the computer.